Excursions

 The Outdoor Center recognizes that the cost of Trips will be a barrier to some students who are interested in participating in our trips and events.
 To try and reduce those barriers, 3 spots on each trip will be reserved for students who are experiencing financial insecurity.

-No other information is required, and we trust your experience is valid.
 Spots will be reserved the first 2 weeks of the quarter and then opened to the general student body if not filled.

 Disability Accommodations